Extensibility: Gray-Box

 Gray-box extensibility is a compromise between a pure white-box and a pure black-box approach, which does not rely fully on the exposure of source code.
 Programmers could be given the system’s specialization interface which lists all available abstractions for refinement and specifications on how extensions should be developed.

 Extensibility vs. reusability

 Extensibility and reusability have many emphasized properties in common, including low coupling, modularity and high risk elements’ ability to construct for many different software systems, which is motivated by the observation of software systems often sharing common elements.
 Reusability together with extensibility allows a technology to be transferred to another project with less development and maintenance time, as well as enhanced reliability and consistency.

 Security

 Modern operating systems support extensibility through device drivers and loadable kernel modules.
 Many modern applications support extensibility through plug-ins, extension languages, applets, etc. The trend of increasing extensibility negatively affects software security.

-CGI is one of the primary means by which web servers provide extensibility.
+CGI (Common Gateway Interface) is one of the primary means by which web servers provide extensibility.
 Some people see CGI scripts as "an enormous security hole".